slepc/slepc/doc/source/documentation/manual/pep.md

 or in the command-line with `-pep_target`.
 As in `EPS`, complex values of $\tau$ are allowed only in complex scalar SLEPc builds.
 The criteria relative to a target must be used in combination with a spectral transformation as explained in section [](#sec:qst).

 There is also support for spectrum slicing, that is, computing all eigenvalues in a given interval, see section [](#sec:qslice).
-For this, the user has to specify the computational interval with `PEPSetInterval`
+For this, the user has to specify the computational interval with:

 ```{code} c
 PEPSetInterval(PEP pep,PetscScalar a,PetscScalar b);